Inspirational Coach and Speaker Anne Reid to be Featured on Close Up Radio

 Anne is set to talk about her professional accomplishments as well as her love of reading, travelling, pets and nature.
 She is an intellectually curious individual and infuses everything she undertakes with optimism and humor.
 A current project includes the initial stages of a book she is writing about being happier in spite of your life (since Anne believes that happiness and gratitude are essentials for the true measure of success).

-Close up Radio will feature Coach and Speaker Anne Reid in interviews at 12:00 noon, EDT, with Jim Masters on Thursday, August 11th and Doug Llewelyn on Thursday, August 25th
+Close up Radio will feature Coach and Speaker Anne Reid in interviews at 12:00 noon, EDT with Doug Llewelyn on Thursday, August 25th and with Jim Masters on Thursday, September 1st

 Listen to the shows on BlogTalkRadio